konswells1/konswells1.github.io/_members/Giacomini.md

 linkedin:
 scholar: jDUE-Q0AAAAJ&hl
 github:
-description: "Alessandra has a background in Veterinary Science and studies parasite spread and microbiome-stressor relationships in domesticated and synanthropic species."
+description: "Alessandra has a background in Veterinary Science and studies parasite spread and microbiome-stressor relationships in domesticated and synanthropic species.
+Her work is supervised by Dr Tamsyn Uren Webster and Dr Konstans Wells."
 ---